Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Key Features:

-- "Pie" portfolio builder with full customization
+- "Pie" portfolio builder with full control

-- Automatic rebalancing when you deposit new funds
+- Automatic rebalancing when you deposit funds

 - Fractional shares on 6,000+ stocks and ETFs

-- IRAs with no management fee
+- IRAs with zero management fee

 - M1 Spend (checking account with cash back)